Carlo-Colizzi/Carlo-Colizzi.github.io/_tabs/about.md

 {: .prompt-info }

 <div style="text-align: justify">
 I'm Carlo Colizzi, a student and researcher of Computer Science and Cyber Security at the University of Salerno in Italy.
 I love Computer Science in all its aspects.
-Right now I'm practicing research at UNISA, in the field of Malware Development, and studying for a Major in Cyber Security.
+Right now I'm practicing research at UNISA, in the field of Malware Development and Analysis, and studying for a Major in Cyber Security.
 <br><br>
 I think that in Cyber Security the best defence is the knowledge about the attack.
 Research on a field like Penetration Testing is crucial to defeat organized crime and to defend IT infrastructres.